apache/solr-operator/helm/solr/README.md

 ### Installing the Chart

-To install the Solr Operator for the first time in your cluster, you can use the latest version or a specific version, run with the following commands:
+To install a SolrCloud for the first time in your cluster, you can use the latest version or a specific version, run with the following commands:

 ```bash
 helm install example apache-solr/solr --version 0.7.0-prerelease --set image.tag=8.8